menu

 Also of interest is that Berkeley Heights has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.14% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Berkeley Heights telecommute to their jobs.
+Overall, about 20.66% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Despite being a small township, Berkeley Heights has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Berkeley Heights, a lot of people use the train to get to work every day though Berkeley Heights is a relatively small township.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Berkeley Heights is a very ethnically-diverse township.
 The people who call Berkeley Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berkeley Heights residents report their race to be White, followed by Asian.
 Important ancestries of people in Berkeley Heights include Italian, Irish, German, English, and Polish.